ocbe-uio/bayesynergy/README.md

 ## Updates
 - 29-09-22: Updated to version 2.5.
 Added a new 'robust' likelihood, which should be less sensitive to outliers, particularly when combined with the new penalized complexity (PC) prior for the Matérn kernel hyperparameters.
-Finally, changed the default prior for the global noise term from an Inverse-gamma, to a half-Caucy.
+Finally, changed the default prior for the global noise term from an Inverse-gamma, to a half-Cauchy.
 - 26-05-21: Updated to version 2.4.1, minor notation changes.
 Ability to calculate the Bayes Factor comparing models with and without interaction
 - 29-03-21: Updated to version 2.4, some minor tweaks to priors, default settings and plotting function.
 Added option to set hyperparameters of observation noise
 - 13-01-21: Updated to version 2.3, added new dataset for use with synergyscreen(), fixed bug with synergyscreen() filling up hard drive, added vignette